 If you are new to exercise, you may have heard of HIIT, but not know what it is.
 Pronounced “hit,” the acronym HIIT stands for high-intensity interval training.

-Keep reading for more information on HIIT Fat burning workouts.
+Keep reading for more information on HIIT Fat burning exercises.
 Find out why they are so effective, and discover five of the best moves you can do for fast results.

 Why HIIT Fat Burning Workouts are so Effective

-Along with burning calories, HIIT fat burning workouts increase excess post-exercise oxygen consumption (EPOC), or afterburn, so your body keeps burning calories long after you’ve finished your workout.
+Along with burning calories, HIIT fat burning exercises increase excess post-exercise oxygen consumption (EPOC), or afterburn, so your body keeps burning calories long after you’ve finished your workout.

 For the fastest result and the most benefit, perform your workout at 85% to 90% of your maximum heart rate.
 Exercising this way will place your body in an anaerobic state, helping you to improve your endurance and fitness and burn more calories, even when you are resting.

 How Long are HIIT Fat Burning Workouts?